Modified hexagons meet stars

 The ISO illustrations gave clues as to whether the same number of needles are at work in any pass on each bed.
 The intent with the second pass in each pair of passes is to create a slipped, tucked, or knit stitch in between the alternate needles on the opposite bed.

-Cross miss interlock: in this instance, tuck loops alone with no in-between knit stitches are created on the top bed, in the same spots where stitches were slipped on the previous pass.
+Cross miss interlock: In this instance, tuck loops alone with no in-between knit stitches are created on the top bed, in the same spots where stitches were slipped on the previous pass.
 Starting side does not matter, but being consistent makes experimentation easier to understand and follow.
-The lili buttons, set to slip in both directions remain unchanged on the ribber carriage throughout.
+The lili buttons, set to slip in both directions, remain unchanged on the ribber carriage throughout.
 The knit carriage is set to slip in both directions as well as to hold.
-My swatch began with a knit stitch selection on the top bed, marked with a red line the length of the repeat below, and needles were arranged accordingly.
+My swatch began with a knit stitch selection on the top bed, marked with a red line the length of the repeat below, and the needles were arranged accordingly.
 The tuck loops are created using a hand technique and holding combined with patterning

 This shows the elongated stitches between ones that will be knit on the next pass.
 On rows 3 and 6 of the pattern, there will be no needle pre-selection, but the elongated slipped stitches will still be identifiable.
-After both no preselection row bring alternate needles out to hold using any EON needle tool.
+After both, on the no preselection row, bring alternate needles out to hold using any EON needle tool.
 In my case, COL, I began with needle 1 on the left on row 3, alternating beginning with needle 2 on the left on row 6.
-The number of rows in between hand techs is an odd one, so sides for the hand tech will alter as well.
-This shows the tuck loops formed EON as the carriages travel to the right.
+The number of rows in between hand techs is an odd one, so the sides for the hand tech will alter as well.
+This shows the tuck loops formed by EON as the carriages travel to the right.

-Prior to resuming pattern knitting, needles with loops on them need to be returned to the B position, maintaining the EON needle preselection for the next pass
+Before resuming pattern knitting, needles with loops on them need to be returned to the B position, maintaining the EON needle preselection for the next pass

 Repeat the process when design row 6 is reached, beginning with needle 2 on the left.
 The texture appears on the purl side of the piece, shown on the left

 This repeat uses 6 passes as well.
-The tuck loops on the top bed occur above slipped stitches in the previous pass, which may be replicated, but the real problem is that every third row on the ribber is also having to tuck on specific needles with no knit stitches between them.
-The tuck loops happen directly above knit stitches formed in the previous row if the tucking lever is changed manually from R to P on those rows.
-That is a lot to juggle, a noHere the eon tuck would fall on slipped stitches in the previous pass, so that is doable.
+The tuck loops on the top bed occur above slipped stitches in the previous pass, which may be replicated, but the real problem is that every third row on the ribber also has to tuck on specific needles with no knit stitches between them.
+The tuck loops happen directly above the knit stitches formed in the previous row if the tucking lever is changed manually from R to P on those rows.
+That is a lot to juggle, a noHere, the eon tuck would fall on slipped stitches in the previous pass, so that is doable.
 It is possible to fool the lili selection into believing there are extra needles in work on each side of the ribber, which can “make” the first stitch on either side knit rather than slip or tuck.
-The method is used in creating a striper backing in Brother DBJ and would require fiddling with needles on the ribber in an irregular selection repeat as well as the hand technique on the top bed.
-Another definite noThis pattern repeat is a short one, the changes are more regular on the ribber.
-The hand tech tuck stitches could be formed for 2 rows with all stitches getting worked back to B position in between those preselected for the next pattern row.
+The method is used in creating a striper backing in Brother DBJ and would require fiddling with needles on the ribber in an irregular selection repeat, as well as the hand technique on the top bed.
+Another definite noThis pattern repeat is a short one; the changes are more regular on the ribber.
+The hand tech tuck stitches could be formed for 2 rows, with all stitches getting worked back to B position in between those preselected for the next pattern row.
 The lili buttons need to get fooled after alternating pairs of rows, the start of several nos for me.

 From automated lace edging pattern to doilies and ruffles